 Deadly Force.
-Physical force that can reasonably be expected to cause death or serious physical injury.
+Physical force that can reasonably be expected to cause death or serious bodilyphysical injury.

 De-escalation Tactics.
-Proactive actions and approaches used by an officer to stabilize a law enforcement situation so that more time, options and resources are available to gain a person's voluntary compliance and to reduce or eliminate the need to use force including, but not limited to, verbal persuasion, warnings, slowing down the pace of an incident, waiting out a person, and requesting additional resources to resolve the incident including, but not limited to, calling in medical or licensed mental health professionals, as defined in M.G.L. c.
-111, § $51\frac{1}{2}(a)$ , to address a potential medical or mental health crisis.
-De-escalation shall include, but is not limited to, issuing a summons instead of executing an arrest where feasible
+Proactive actions, and approaches and negotiations used by an officer to stabilize a law enforcement situation so that more time, options and resources are available to gain a person's voluntary compliance and to reduce or eliminate the need to use force including, but not limited to, verbal persuasion, Crisis Intervention Training (CIT) strategies, warnings, slowing down the pace of an incident, waiting out a person, and requesting additional resources to resolve the incident, including, but not limited to, calling in medical or licensed mental health professionals, as defined in subsection (a) of section 511⁄2 of chapter 111, to address a potential medical or mental health crisis.

-Department/Police Department/Law Enforcement Agency/Agency.

-(a) A state, county, municipal or district law enforcement agency including, but not limited to, a city, town or district police department, the office of environmental law enforcement, the University of Massachusetts police department, the department of the state police, the Massachusetts Port Authority police department, also known as the Port of Boston Authority police department, and the Massachusetts Bay Transportation Authority police department;
+Department/Police Department/Law Enforcement Agency/Agency. (i) A state, county, municipal or district law enforcement agency, including, but not limited to: a city, town or district police department, the office of environmental law enforcement, the University of Massachusetts police department, the department of the state police, the Massachusetts Port Authority police department, also known as the Port of Boston Authority police department, and the Massachusetts Bay Transportation Authority police department; (ii) a Scheriff's Officedepartment in its performance of police duties and functions; or (iii) a public or private college, university or other educational institution or hospital police department.